2020-2021 Innovation Fund Investment Team

 Ethan Kellough IPD’21 is a student in the Masters of Integrated Product Design program, jointly offered by Penn Engineering, Wharton, and Penn Design.
 This makes him an expert in the process of designing products at the intersection of technical feasibility, user desirability, and market viability.
 He has a deep technical expertise in a number of different fields and has also held roles in business strategy and analysis.
 He is passionate about the power that design and entrepreneurship have to disrupt the status quo and drive positive cultural and societal change.
 Ethan received his Bachelor of Mechanical Engineering and Engineering Leadership and Innovation Certificate at the University of Western Ontario where he was awarded the Canadian Society for Mechanical Engineering Gold Medal.
 His portfolio is available at ethankellough.com.

 Coco Wenfei Wang W’21 was 15 when she became the CEO of her non-profit organization, Target Alpha, which provides complimentary financial literacy education to students in Canada.
 In her time as CEO, the organization became a federally-recognized organization, reached 6500+ students, and raised $3000+.
-March of this year, her company, Agrigate, was selected from 100,000+ applicants as finalists at HULT Prize Singapore and HULT Prize Ivy.
-She is currently working on her startup Candid Beauty which is launching in a few weeks.
-As she explores various entrepreneurship avenues, she wants to continue building her beauty startup.
+Her company, Agrigate, was selected from 100,000+ applicants as finalists at HULT Prize Singapore, Hult Prize Paris, and HULT Prize Ivy.
+Freshman year, she co-founded Candid Beauty, a platform that helps women find the perfect makeup product through a proprietary algorithm.
+Through Candid beauty, she was interviewed on TV and built partnerships with over 200 beauty brands and influencers.
+Having worked in the private credit and CLO space focusing on consumer retail and consumer technology, Coco believes that contrary to popular belief, the retail industry is not dying but simply shifting.
+She is excited to see how the retail industry evolves in the near future.

 Ryan Kramer WG’21 is an MBA candidate at The Wharton School focused on Entrepreneurship and Finance.
 Prior to Wharton, he spent the last five years serving as an Acquisitions Officer in the United States Air Force where he built partnerships and established contracts for advanced military technology development.
 He has experience in strategy and product management in areas including unmanned aircraft technology and most recently, in the emerging field of space technology and satellite defense.
 Ryan obtained his BS in Management from the United States Air Force Academy in 2014 where he was a member of both the baseball team and men’s golf team.